metamath/lamp-guide/docs/11/index.md

 ~~~~

 > Duplicate the step.
-> Use long-click to click on the *second* parentheses of the goal statement
+> Click on the *second* parentheses of the goal statement
 > (so we can duplicate its antecedent) and click on the "copy" icon.
 > Now click on the second parenthesis of our new statement,
 > click on the